GMMTV: Special shows

-Special show is a documentary program presenting GMMTV's drama and television series, including cast and crew interviews, behind-the-scenes, and footage from the production.
+Special show is a documentary program presenting GMMTV's drama, television series and other projects, including cast and crew interviews, behind-the-scenes, and footage from the production.
 It normally airs a week before the first episode or after the last episode on GMM 25 and GMMTV's official YouTube channel.

 Discography

 GMMTV has been producing original soundtracks and covers under the label GMMTV Records.
 The vocalist(s) of a song may be either an artist under GMMTV or any subsidiary of GMM Grammy conglomerate.

-On January 20, 2023, GMMTV launched its brand new record label, Riser Music consisting Perawat Sangpotirat (Krist), Vachirawit Chivaaree (Bright), and Korapat Kirdpan (Nanon) as the initial artist roster.
-It will include members of SIZZY and a boy group from the survival reality show, Project Alpha respectively.
+GMMTV revealed its brand new record label Riser Music on January 20, 2023, consisting Perawat Sangpotirat (Krist), Vachirawit Chivaaree (Bright), and Korapat Kirdpan (Nanon) as the initial artist roster.
+Later, on April 5, 2023, GMMTV held the press conference and showcase to officially launch the record label in Get Rising To Riser, along with the presentation of its label manager, Kangsomks (Tanatat Chaiyaat) and the two new groups of artists, namely LYKN, a boy group of winners from Project Alpha and SIZZY, a girl group who was previously under GMMTV Records.